 Zappos believe that their "culture is their brand" and use social media to create touch points throughout every area of their business and ensure customer service isn't just a department, it's the entire company.
 Authenticity is the currency that encourages trust, involvement, and engagement.
 Authenticity is what turns an audience into a following.

-Have a question for jon?
-Ask or leave a comment below!
+Have a question for jon or want to leave a comment?